l0v3m0n3y/v2nodes_scraper/README.md

 # v2nodes_scraper
-tools for get and check xray config by v2nodes.com site and show top 10 fastes configs
+tools for get and check xray config by v2nodes.com site
 # Launch (your script)
 ```
 cargo run